Penn Badgley

 Penn Dayton Badgley (born November 1, 1986) is an American actor and producer.
-He is known for his roles as Dan Humphrey in The CW teen drama series Gossip Girl (2007–2012) and Joe Goldberg in the Netflix psychological thriller series You (2018–2025).
+He is known for his roles as Dan Humphrey in The CW teen drama series Gossip Girl (2007–2012) and as Joe Goldberg in the Netflix psychological thriller series You (2018–2025).

 Badgley came to prominence playing Phillip Chancellor IV on the soap opera The Young and the Restless (2000–2001).
-He featured in the comedy films John Tucker Must Die (2006), Drive-Thru (2007) and Easy A (2010), the thriller films The Stepfather (2009) and Margin Call (2011), the biographical film Greetings from Tim Buckley (2012), and the drama film The Paper Store (2016).
+He then featured in the comedy films John Tucker Must Die (2006), Drive-Thru (2007), and Easy A (2010), the thriller films The Stepfather (2009) and Margin Call (2011), the biographical film Greetings from Tim Buckley (2012), and the drama film The Paper Store (2016).

-Early life
+Early life and education

 Penn Dayton Badgley was born on November 1, 1986, in Baltimore, Maryland, the son of Duff and Lynne (Murphy) Badgley.
 His father had worked as a newspaper reporter and then as a carpenter and home builder and was the Green Party candidate for governor of Washington State in 2008.
 Badgley has stated that his first name comes from the brand of tennis ball his father was holding during his mother's first sonogram.

-An only child, Badgley attended Woolridge Elementary (where his mother served as a PTA president), before he transferred to St. Christopher's School in Richmond, Virginia.
+An only child, Badgley attended Woolridge Elementary (where his mother served as a PTA president), before transferring to St. Christopher's School in Richmond, Virginia.
 He attended Charles Wright Academy in Tacoma, Washington.
 Badgley is said to have been home schooled alongside Blake Lively, his future co-star and partner.
 His parents divorced when he was 12.
-He recalls having "wanted to make music... as a 12-year-old", and recorded an unreleased pop single in 1998, referring in an interview to the effort as "terrible" and "misguided".
+He recalls having "wanted to make music ... as a 12-year-old", and recorded an unreleased pop single in 1998, referring to the effort as "terrible" and "misguided" in an interview.

 As a child, Badgley was involved with the Seattle Children's Theatre and the Pine Nut Players community theater in Monroe, Washington.
-His mother supported his acting efforts, and worked various jobs (later beginning a business in jewelry design with Badgley's godmother, Jan Sneed).
-He has said that he "skipped high school altogether" and at age 14, he took a proficiency exam and began attending Santa Monica College.
+His mother supported his acting efforts and worked various jobs—later starting a jewelry design business with Badgley's godmother, Jan Sneed.
+He has said he "skipped high school altogether" and at age 14, he took a proficiency exam and began attending Santa Monica College.
 (Note: There is a degree of discrepancy in the accounts of his secondary schooling, whether advancing by high school equivalence or by graduation; the account presented is the one most specific.
 He has otherwise replied to a question whose preface included, "You... graduated from high school at 13", saying "You end up doing all of this... graduating high school, spending your life on sets.")
 He was later accepted to the University of Southern California, but deferred admission due to contractual obligations, later enrolling for two years at Lewis & Clark College in Portland, Oregon.